If you are travelling with film through airport security there are some precautions you can take to protect your photos.

 If you are going to request a hand inspection, make sure to pack your film in a clear plastic bag and remove it from your carry-on bag at security.
 You will then need to explain the situation clearly and ask for a hand inspection.

-X-ray Scanners And Film
+X-Ray Scanners And Film

 Traditional X-ray scanners used to check hand luggage are safe for all but the highest speed films – 800 ISO and above.
 So if you have anything below 800 ISO, you should be fine to have it scanned.

-We do not recommend taking any film in your checked hold luggage, the X-ray machines used for scanning these bags are more powerful than the hand luggage scanners and are much more likely to cause damage to your films.
+We do not recommend taking any film in your checked hold luggage, the X-ray machines used for scanning these bags are more powerful than the hand luggage scanners and are much more likely to cause damage to your film.

-CT Type X-ray Scanners
+CT Type X-Ray Scanners

 As of 2020, there is a new generation of x-ray scanners being installed in airports around the world.
 These are the CT (that’s Computer Tomography, by the way) type x-ray scanners.

 Based on initial testing by Ilford Photo, these new scanners, which are used for cabin baggage, run a high chance of damaging film, irrespective of its ISO.
 Therefore you need to ask for hand inspection of your films if the airport is using one of these new scanners.
-Both Kodak and Fuji have also issued statements encouraging film shooters to request that their film is hand-checked.
+Both Kodak and Fuji have also issued statements encouraging film photographers to request that their film is hand-checked.